mk0kk/devops_cert_excersises/section_4/README.txt

             ./ip-finder.sh -i /path/to/your/input_file.txt -o /path/to/your/output_file.txt

  AUTHOR
-      ip-finder was written by mk0kk.
+      ip-finder was written by Michael Kokkos.
       Follow me on Github: https://github.com/mk0kk